-5.0 Application of Highest System Need Scenario and the Secondary System Need Scenario study results
+5.0 Application of Highest System Need Scenario and the Secondary System Need Scenario study results generation interconnection studies, but is studied in the transmission planning process studies.

 The highest system need scenario represents when a capacity shortage is most likely to occur.
 As a result, if the addition of a resource will cause a deliverability deficiency determined based on a deliverability test under the HSN scenario, then the constraint will be classified as either a Local Deliverability Constraint or an Area Deliverability Constraint.